Modern Slavery Statement

 ORGANISATIONAL STRUCTURE, BUSINESS AND SUPPLY CHAIN

 William Grant & Sons is a family business with a diverse portfolio of brands.
-The Company operates within a global supply chain and sources raw materials for the manufacture of its products and for the marketing, distribution, and sale of these to customers and consumers.
+The Company operates within a global supply chain and sources raw materials for the manufacture of its products and for the marketing, distribution, and sale of these products to customers and consumers.
 The Company is guided by a strong belief in morals and business ethics.
-The Company operates and complies with local laws and expects its suppliers to do the same.
+It operates and complies with local laws and expects its suppliers to do the same.

 Policies